shivajiva101/sauth/README.md

 If you use player database you can keep the auth database clean of orphan entries using the shell script posted here https://forum.minetest.net/viewtopic.php?f=9&t=18604#p297350 by sofar.

+## Convert to/from existing `auth.sqlite` file

+The script at `tools/auth-convert.py` can convert sqlite files from the default minetest `auth.sqlite` file format to the format that `sauth` uses, and back.
+To convert a file to the other format, use the provided Python3 script.

+To convert **to** sauth format, use the script as follows:

+    python3 auth-convert.py auth.sqlite

+The script will generate `out-sauth.sqlite` which can be copied to the world folder as `sauth.sqlite`.

+To convert **to** the default minetest auth sqlite format, use the script as follows:

+    python3 auth-convert.py sauth.sqlite

+The script will now generate `out-auth.sqlite` which can be copied to the world folder as `auth.sqlite`.

+After converting formats, make sure that you update `world.mt`, and enable or disable `load_mod_sauth` as needed.